palenshus/AzurePriorityPushQueue/README.md

 An Azure Storage Queue wrapper that supports priorities and abstracts exponential backoff polling away with an event-driven interface

+-- This is just an MVP at this stage, contributions welcome to get this fully featured!

 # Installing via NuGet

     Install-Package AMPSoft.AzurePriorityPushQueue